Detailed integrated resource plan (IRP)

 5. Renewable portfolio standard, renewable energy certificates, renewable energy procurement programs

-- Renewable portfolio standard and renewable energy certificates
+Renewable portfolio standard and renewable energy certificates

 Renewable energy certificates (RECs) support renewable electricity production in the region of generation.
-A REC represents the environmental benefits of 1 megawatt hour (MWh) of renewable electricity that can be paired with electricity.
+A REC represents the environmental benefits of 1 megawatt-hour (MWh) of renewable electricity that can be paired with electricity.
 For every unit of renewable electricity generated and put onto the electricity grid, an equivalent amount of RECs are produced.

 RECs verify exclusive use of the renewable electricity within an electricity market by the REC purchaser, when paired with electricity drawn from that electricity market.
 Retail purchasers of RECs are using and receiving the benefits of that renewable electricity.